 I was so happy to bump into Sophie at a rest stop.
 We had a quick bevy and a snack to fuel the body before hitting the home stretch.
 She was pushing through.

 The ascent into Palais de Reis was never ending.
 Uphill for many kilometers.
 When you’re tired, and hot it can get a little discouraging.
-I rounded another corner and saw Jeanette sitting quietly on a stump having a cigarette.
+I rounded another corner and saw Jeanette sitting quietly on a stump having a smoke.
 I don’t know how she does it.
 I waved and my poles click clacked past her keeping the momentum going afraid that if I stopped I wouldn’t be able to continue.
 These hills are killers!
 I finally arrived in the village and who do I see but Gary, Price and Jane all freshly showered and enjoying another bottle of Rioja wine.
 I swear some of these people taxi ahead.
 LOL

 I staggered past them to the albergue where I was happy to find I had a lower bunk tonight.
 After a quick shower I joined the gang for a drink, some food and laughs.
 I turned in by 10 pm and none the worse for wear and found out my body could withstand a 25 km day.
 Just really tired.
 68 km to go!